JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7898 days**.

-And here is a just a random fact -  **In 1976, a Los Angeles secretary named Jannene Swift officially married a fifty pound rock.
-More than twenty people witnessed the ceremony**.
+And here is a just a random fact -  **On average, 81% of Americans 16 years of age and older watch television at least once in a day**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)